csarmientoGallifreyAI/CosmoVision-Telegram-Trading-Bot/README.md

 - Automatic data updates every 6 hours
 - Enhanced error handling and logging
 - Performance optimization with caching
+- AI-powered analysis using OpenAI, Hugging Face, and local models
+- Natural language understanding for intuitive queries
+- Referral system with tracking and rewards
+- Trend analysis and risk assessment for coins

 ## Technology